Myths Around Men Experiencing Abuse

 -

-We know that 1 in 10 men have experienced rape, physical violence and/or stalking by an intimate partner and yet, we also hear from our male contacts that they are simply not believed or taken seriously when reporting the abuse to family members, friends or law enforcement.
-On average, 24 people per minute are victims of rape, physical violence or stalking by an intimate partner, so violence can and does happen to men too!
+We know that 1 in 10 men have experienced rape, physical violence and/or stalking by an intimate partner.
+And yet, we also hear from our male contacts that they are not believed or taken seriously when reporting the abuse to family members, friends, or law enforcement.
+On average, 24 people per minute are victims of rape, physical violence, or stalking by an intimate partner.
+So violence can and does happen to men too!

 - Myth #2: The media tells us men are just the perpetrators of violence, but never the victims.